 I generally check my jugs when the snow melts, which usually ends up being sometime in mid-April.
 Look to see if the soil is dry and water it accordingly.
 If you do not keep up with the water at this point, your winter sowing will not be very successful.

-Once my seedlings have gotten a bit larger, around approximately 2-4 inches tall, I transfer them out into the garden.
-This usually ends up being around early-to-mid-May.
-The seedlings don’t require hardening off, but they do require covering if the temperature dips to below freezing overnight.
+Once my seedlings are larger, approximately 2-4 inches tall, I transfer them out into the garden.
+This usually ends up being around early to mid-May.
+The seedlings don’t require hardening off, but they do require covering if the temperature dips below freezing overnight.

 Winter Sowing was Originally Intended to Start Perennial Flowers From Seed